juzaweb/docs/plugin/plugins.md

 - [Commands](#commands)

 ## Breadcrumb
-Add Breadcrumb admin panel, you can extends `Mymo\Backend\Http\Controllers\BackendController` for your controller in admin and add by code:
+Add Breadcrumb admin panel, you can extend `Mymo\Backend\Http\Controllers\BackendController` for your controller in admin and add by code:
 ```php
 <?php
 $this->addBreadcrumb([